HL7/phd/src/pagecontent/BITsEnumerationObservationProfile.md

-The BITs Enumeration Observation Profile is used when the PHD metric measurement contains one of the following attributes:
+The BITs Enumeration Observation Profile is used when the PHD metric measurement is an integer where each bit represents an event or a state.
+PHDs typically send this kind of measurement when more than one event or state can occur simultaneously.
+If the event or states are mutually exclusive, the coded form of the measurement is typically used instead.

+The measurement is a BITs state and/or event set when the PHD metric contains one of the following attributes:

 <style>table, th, td {
 border: 1px solid black;